8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/the-universal-portfolio/content.md

 2. Selling some or buying more of the things.
 3. Appreciation and depreciation of those things.

 Almost the same list as growth and negative correlation, but notice we took out reinvesting dividends.
 Commodities typically don't pay a dividend.
-Further, they may be taxed differently than other types of assets when you sell them.
-In this sense, they are less investment and more speculation according to the definitions laid out by J. David Stein.
+Further, when you sell them, they may be taxed differently than other types of assets.
+In this sense, they are less investment and more speculation [according to the definitions](/essays-and-editorials/finances/concepts/#investing-speculating-and-gambling-arent-the-same) laid out by J. David Stein.

 ## Compounding

 Back to the compounding debate and how much of a contributor it is.

-If I give you a dollar every day for 5 days, that's your paycheck.
+If I give you a dollar every day for 50 days, that's your paycheck.
 That's linear (we'll start skipping after the first 10 days, so keep track of the day column):

 |Day |On-hand |Increase |New balance |
 |:--:|:------:|:-------:|:----------:|